Frequently Asked Questions

 Can the bank release money for the funeral?

 Yes.
-Most banks will pay funeral invoices directly from the deceased's account before probate is granted.
-You will need to provide the funeral director's invoice.
-This is standard practice across UK banks.
+Most banks will pay funeral invoices directly from their account before probate is granted.
+You just need to give them the funeral director's invoice.
+This is standard practice across UK banks, so please do not feel awkward asking.

 Funeral costs